 Measuring employee engagement is the first step to improving your employee performance, satisfaction and success.

-At Peakon, we recommend measuring employee engagement with the following steps:
+At Peakon, a Workday Company, we recommend measuring employee engagement with the following steps:

 - Define and communicate your goals and objectives

-- Decide upon the frequency of your survey and who will have access to the anonymised feedback
+- Decide upon the frequency of your survey and who will have access to the confidential feedback

 - Select your core engagement survey questions